Canon 5D Mark II vs Nikon D5600

 Review summary: Canon 5D Mark II vs Nikon D5600

 So how do things add up?
-Is the Canon 5D Mark II better than the Nikon D5600 or vice versa?
+Is there a clear favorite between the Canon 5D Mark II and the Nikon D5600?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).